 Coordinated Review and Approval of Applications.
 Whenever, in addition to a variance, special exception or conditional use pursuant to this chapter, the applicant also requires another decision by the examiner, the applicant must simultaneously file all other required applications.
-All required notices must include reference to when deciding whether or not to grant a zoning variance, and (iii) the proposed use of the Property is impermissible transitional housing.2 A copy of this motion is attached hereto as Exhibit D.
+All required notices must include reference to the request for all required examiner approvals.